anonymous2732/yinyang/index.md

     <tr style="border-bottom: 1px solid black;">
         <td>YinYang Ablated</td>
         <td><audio src="Audio_Type_3/tirol12_YYA.mp3" controls ></audio></td>
         <td>YYA is full of variations.
-However, not all of them share resemblence with the prompt, owing to the absence of the phrase selector.
+However, not all phrases within the sections are homogeneous, owing to the absence of the phrase selector.
 0:22 marks section B. At 0:49, an unusual high pitched note can be heard which belongs to the same scale of the piece.
 Section A is restated at 0:58 in a higher octave.
 While the next phrase begins in a faster and interesting rhythmic pattern, the phrase generator repeats the Eb note a bit excessively.
 However, the model is able to break free from the repetition with the help of the refiner due to the start of the C section at 1:15.
 At 1:32, the A section theme is restated again with an interesting three-note rhythmic pattern that leads to the end of the piece. </td>
     </tr>
 </table>